software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 >
 > Create an issue for each _user story_.
 Add the "user story" label for each issue.
 Set the milestone as "Sprint 1".
 Add the issues to the Backlog project and move them to the "Sprint Backlog" column.

-{: .note }

-> User story related tasks can be included in the user story issue's description as a [task list](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/about-task-lists):
->
-> ```md
-> - [] #5
-> - [] #6
-> - [] #7
-> ```
->
-> Task list item with a "#" prefix is a reference to a certain issue.
-You can type "#" and GitHub will suggest issues.
-Task list makes it easier to know which user story the task is related to and to track the progress of a user story.
-GitHub will automatically mark the task list item as done when the related issue is closed.

 {: .important-title }

 > Exercise 10